edmonl/demo-webpack-terser-issue/README.md

 Properties in JSON are mangled, but the names from JSON in destructuring assignment are not.

 The comments in `webpack.config.js` show some attempts to stop mangling in JSON but did not work.

-In reality, packages in `modules` should be installed by `npm` and put into `node_modules` as dependencies.
-Here dependencies are put into `modules` for demonstration purposes, and this is necessary to trigger the minification bug.